sa2c/sunpyter/README.md

    to make sure that
    the resources on Sunbird are released, press `Ctrl+C` in the terminal window.
+   Pressing the "Quit" button is also a good idea.

 # Inner workings
 `sunpyter.sh` does the following: